How to Pick Your Perfect Wedding Style (Updated for 2024)

 Perhaps you’ll come up with the answer immediately.
 “I’ve always wanted to get married at the beach.”
 Or it may take days.
-It will, however, help you narrow down your wedding style and can help you decide on your menu and decorations, as well as that all-important gown.
+It will, however, help you narrow down your wedding style and can help you decide on your wedding catering and decorations, as well as that all-important wedding dress.

 Once you’ve answered that question, your wedding style will quickly fall into place.
 Let’s take a look a different wedding styles and how best to integrate the entire wedding into one beautiful, cohesive look.

 At heart, you’re sophisticated and chic.
 You want your wedding style to reflect this.
 Classic weddings tend to take place at first-rate hotels, country clubs, or a lovely estate rental with a formal garden.
 A modern classic touch would be a museum.

 It’s unlikely that you will have a buffet.
 A sit-down dinner or brunch is more your style.
 And your cake will be beautifully decorated.
 The idea of a food truck at your wedding makes you shudder.

 There’s nothing extreme about a classic wedding.
 The colors should be neutral shades, with one or two vibrant touches.
 You couldn’t care less that orange is the color de jour.
 Your wedding will stand the test of time.
 You’re not really an eclectic type of bride.